mietek/halcyon-website/pages/docs/reference/index.md

 ### echo_ghc_tag
 > ghc_version ghc_variant

-Output a tab-separated GHC tag, consisting of the current `HALCYON_DIR`, OS identifier, and the specified GHC version and packaging variant.
+Output a tab-separated GHC tag, consisting of the current [HALCYON_DIR](#halcyon_dir), OS identifier, and the specified GHC version and packaging variant.

 The packaging variant may be empty.